-The 30% ruling allows employers to grant certain employees with special skills or expertise scarce or absent from the Netherlands job market a tax-free allowance of 30% of their salary (as far as it exceeds the minimum taxable salary criterion given below).
-The employee must have been be hired from abroad and meet the following salary criterion:
+The 30% -ruling allows employers to grant certain employees with special skills or expertise which is scarce or absent on the Dutch labour market a maximum tax-free allowance of (approximately) 30% of their salary as far as it exceeds the minimum taxable salary criterion given below.
+To qualify, the employee must -amongst others- be hired from abroad and meet the following salary criterion:

 - For employees younger than 30 and holding a qualifying master title, the required taxable salary for 2018 must be more than € 28,350.

-This allowance is meant to compensate for extra expenses incurred during a temporary stay outside the country of origin (extra-territorial costs).
-The ruling is only applicable for a maximum period of 8 years, and will be reduced with possible periods of earlier presence in the Netherlands (with exceptions for certain short periods).
+This tax-free allowance is meant to compensate for additional expenses incurred during a temporary stay outside the country of origin (extra-territorial costs).
+The ruling is only applicable for a maximum period of 8 years.
+This period will be reduced with possible periods of earlier stay and/or employment in the Netherlands (with exceptions for certain short periods).

-The 30% ruling is only applicable if the Tax Administration Authority (Belastingdienst) has confirmed the approval.
-The employer and employee need to file a joint request with a qualifying tax adviser or the Dutch tax authorities to apply for the ruling.
-The request for the 30% ruling must be filed within 4 months of the start of employment.
+The 30% ruling is only applicable if approved by the Tax Administration Authority (Belastingdienst) or a certified tax advisory firm.
+The employer and employee need to file a joint request to apply for the ruling.
+The request for the 30% ruling must be filed within 4 months after the start of employment.
 Requests that have not been filed within 4 months, will not have a retroactive effect from the start date of the employment.
-In that case, the 30%-ruling will only be granted as of the month following the date of the request.
+In that case, the 30%-ruling will only be applicable as of the month following the date of the request.

-For 2017 this form can be used to apply for the 30% ruling.
+For 2018 this form can be used to apply for the 30% ruling.
 The form for 2018 is not published yet.
 Make sure both the employer and the foreign employee sign the application.